This page describes the protocol specification of State Vector Sync (SVS) Version 3.

 • A’s timer expires and sends up-to-date Sync Interest.

 • B receives A’s Sync Interest during suppression interval.
-On suppression timeout, B suppresses the scheduled Sync Interest.
+B resets timer to periodic timeout.

 • C also receives A’s Sync Interest and updates the state accordingly.